jestjs/jest/website/docs/CommonJSTesting.md

 }
 ```

-The interesting aspect of this code is that the dependency on `XHR` is already intermediated by `require`.
-The idea of Jest is to use this as a seam for inserting test doubles by implementing a special `require` in the testing environment.
+The interesting aspect of this code is that the dependency on `XHR` is
+marshalled by `require()`.
+The idea behind Jest is to use this as a seam for
+inserting test doubles by implementing a special `require` in the testing
+environment.

 ```
 jest.mock('XHR');